 The Insurance Company Investigation Process

-A claims adjuster investigates insurance claims on behalf of the insurance company to determine the extent of the provider's liability.
-They initially contact all involved parties to gather facts pertaining to the accident.
+A claims adjuster investigates insurance claims on behalf of the insurance company to determine the extent of the provider’s liability.

 After analyzing the evidence and the relevant insurance policies, they determine which parts of the claim the provider will cover and how much the insurer should pay to settle the claim.